KDCinfo/too-much-time/readme.md

 > When the time you specify is up, you'll get an alert offering you the opportunity to stop or snooze.

-> To use, you'll simply provide a portion of the URL (domain) you'd like to time your time on.

 Situational Examples:
   - If you find you've been spending a little more time than you would prefer on your favorite social networking site.
   - Or perhaps you'd like to time your shopping on your favorite eCommerce site.